This Sofritas recipe is the easiest copycat of Chipotle Sofritas, perfect for creating homemade meat-free burrito bowls, quesadillas, or tacos.

 Plus, this Sofritas recipe is also super easy, ready in less than 30 minutes, gluten-free, vegan, and low carb!

-Sofritas are a popular meat-free filling served at Chipotle.
-It’s a delicious vegan filling for tacos, burritos or to make taco bowls.
+Sofritas is a popular meat-free filling served at Chipotle.
+It’s delicious vegan meat for tacos, burritos or to make taco bowls.

 It’s made of stir-fry shredded firm Tofu cooked in a spicy sauce made of chipotle chilies and a blend of spices.

 It’s super easy to make a Sofritas recipe at home.

 Some recipes use oven-roasted fresh poblano peppers but here I am sharing a much easier, straightforward version of Sofritas that everyone can make in just 15 minutes.

 All you need to make this recipe are a few simple ingredients: